 }

-\cpSection[1.1]{1.2}{QEXE}{High Cardinality group-by performance}
+\cpSection[1.1]{1.2}{QEXE}{High cardinality group-by performance}

-This choke point tests the ability of the execution engine to parallelize group-by's with a large number of groups.
-Some queries require performing large group-by's.
-In such a case, if an aggregation produces a significant number of groups, intra query parallelization can be exploited as each thread may make its own partial aggregation.
+This choke point tests the ability of the execution engine to parallelize group-by operations with a large number of groups.
+Some queries require performing large group-by operations.
+In such a case, if an aggregation produces a significant number of groups, intra-query parallelization can be exploited as each thread may make its own partial aggregation.
 Then, to produce the result, these have to be re-aggregated.
 In order to avoid this, the tuples entering the aggregation operator may be partitioned by a hash of the grouping key and be sent to the appropriate partition.
 Each partition would have its own thread so that only that thread would write the aggregation, hence avoiding costly critical sections as well.
 A high cardinality distinct modifier in a query is a special case of this choke point.
-It is amenable to the same solution with intra query parallelization and partitioning as the group-by.
+It is amenable to the same solution with intra-query parallelization and partitioning as the group-by.
 We further note that scale-out systems have an extra incentive for partitioning since this will distribute the CPU and memory pressure over multiple machines, yielding better platform utilization and scalability.